 Considered by many people to be one of the most, if not the most, romantic places in the world, Paris, France is the place to go to if you’re looking for a weekend getaway in Europe.

 Its most famous landmark, the Eiffel Tower, alone is already an excellent place to hang out with your lover or partner on a beautiful day out.
 Other attractions include The Louvre, the Notre-Dame de Paris, the Arc de Triomphe, and the Jardin du Luxembourg.

-Florence, Italy is the capital of Tuscany, also known as the birthplace of Renaissance in Italy.
+Florence, Italy, is the capital of Tuscany, also known as the birthplace of the Renaissance in Italy.
 The city’s rich history is evident in its art and architecture, plenty of which are world-renowned for their beauty and historical value.

 Some of its most popular sites include the Florence Cathedral, a medieval church looking straight out of a postcard with its iconic red dome.
 The Uffizi Gallery, an art museum where most of the Renaissance masterpieces, including Sandro Botticelli’s famous painting The Birth of Venus.
 And the Florence Baptistery, a religious monument that has now become a famous landmark.